 We must comply with and are affected by laws and regulations relating to the award, administration and performance of U.S. government contracts.
-Government contract laws and regulations affect how we do business with our government customers and, in some instances, impose added costs on our business.
+Government contracts laws and regulations affect how we do business with our government customers and, in some instances, impose added costs on our business.
 A violation of a specific law or regulation could result in the imposition of fines and penalties, termination of our contracts or debarment from bidding on contracts.
 In some instances, these laws and regulations impose terms or rights that are more favorable to the government than those typically available to commercial parties in negotiated transactions.
 For example, the U.S. government may terminate any of our government contracts and, in general, subcontracts, at their convenience, as well as for default based on performance.

 In addition, U.S. government agencies, including the Defense Contract Audit Agency and the Department of Labor, routinely audit and investigate government contractors.
 These agencies review a contractor's performance under its contracts, cost structure and compliance with applicable laws, regulations and standards.
 The U.S. government also may review the adequacy of, and a contractor's compliance with, its internal control systems and policies, including the contractor's purchasing, property, estimating, compensation and management information systems.
 Any costs found to be improperly allocated to a specific contract will not be reimbursed, while such costs already reimbursed must be refunded.
 If an audit uncovers the inclusion of certain claimed costs deemed to be expressly unallowable, or improper or illegal activities, we may be subject to civil and criminal penalties and administrative sanctions, including termination of contracts, forfeiture of profits, suspension of payments, fines and suspension or prohibition from doing business with the U.S. government.
 In addition, our reputation could suffer serious harm if allegations of impropriety were made against us.
-In June 2015, we received a determination from the Defense Contract Management Agency (the "DCMA") of expressly unallowable costs included in our claimed costs for the 2007 contract year.
+In June 2015, we received a determination from the Defense Contract Management Agency ("DCMA") of expressly unallowable costs included in our claimed costs for the 2007 contract year.
 As a result of that determination, DCMA assessed us penalties, interest and over billings of \$1.1 million.
 We have appealed that assessment, and our appeal is currently pending.
-Depending on the outcome of this appeal, we could be required to make payments that have a material adverse effect on our financial position.
+In April 2017, we also made a settlement offer of \$150,000 to DCMA, but we have not yet received a response.
+Depending on the outcome of this appeal and the response to our settlement offer, we could be required to make payments that have a material adverse effect on our financial position.